sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 ## What’s Next?

-So far, the library only supports several data types:
+So far, the library only supports several basic data types:
 `Int`, `Long`, `Float`, `Double`, `Boolean`, `String` and `Set<String>`.
 In future releases, I plan to implement delegates for other common types, e.g. `Array`, `List`, `Date`, as well as `data` classes.

-For example, if the user selects the ‘remember password’ `CheckBox`, we should store both `username` and `password` in the `SharedPreferences`:
+For example, if the user selects the ‘remember password’ `CheckBox`, both `username` and `password` should be stored in the `SharedPreferences`:

 ```kotlin
 data class User(val username: String, val password: String)
 ```

-And both values should be committed at the same time:
+What’s more, both values should be committed at the same time:

 ```kotlin
 sharedPreferences.edit()